 It’s not a secret that traditional education is still far from ideal in most countries.
 In fact, many of our students chose us to get the practical skills their data science degrees overlooked.
 Another aspect of our methodology is access to dedicated mentors, who are motivated, knowledgeable, and committed to helping you boost your skills.

-Whatever variation of the Data Analytics & Machine Learning bootcamp you choose, you’ll tackle four real-world data analysis projects.
+Whatever variation of the Data Analytics & Machine Learning bootcamp you choose, you’ll tackle five real-world data analysis projects.
 These aim to make you think like a data analyst who is able to provide valuable insights from data.

 Learn the techniques, the tools, the skills, ask for help, and make a change with data.
 All of this without ever feeling judged nor getting “bad grades”.
 In 20 weeks, or 40 for the part-time option, you’ll learn how to predict profitability, perform deep analytics and visualization, and do web mining.
 At the end of every project, you’ll be able to apply your knowledge into an analysis of your own.